Some writers use fall to describe the season just before winter, and other writers use autumn to mean the same thing.

 What is the Difference Between Autumn and Fall?

-In this post, I will compare autumn vs. autumn, both of which refer to the season that follows summer.
+In this post, I will compare autumn vs. fall, both of which refer to the season that follows summer.
 I will use each word in example sentences, so you can see it in context.

 Plus, I will show you a helpful memory tool that you can use to help you decide whether autumn or fall more accurately describes the season to which you refer.